JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ## Xcode and framework dependencies

 To use the framework, configure your Xcode project.
-First, include the compiled framework in the Xcode project:
+First, include the compiled framework in the project:

 1. In Xcode, open the project settings by double-clicking the project name.
 2. Select the target, then open the **General** tab.